 In both cases in this study, the workplace gave perpetrators permission to harass.
 However, the workplace tolerance presented differently in each location, mirroring the types of offenses that occurred in each.
 In Cuomo’s office, workplace tolerance was a silent reaction to sexual harassment from bystanders.
 At Ford, workplace tolerance was as egregious as the actions of sexual harassment, with bystanders also engaging in sexual harassment along with the harasser.
 The combination of workplace tolerance and individual power or group power harassers was a common theme throughout the transcripts in this project.

 Individual Power: In some cases, harassers may flaunt their immunity to sanctions.
-The Cuomo case provides an example of an harasser who acted like he was above sanctions because of his multiple positions of power over his target.
+The Cuomo case provides an example of a harasser who acted like he was above sanctions because of his multiple positions of power over his target.
 For example, at one public event, the former Governor was shaking hands employees, and when he shook hands with one of his employees who was a woman, he whispered to her, “I’m going to say I see a spider on your shoulder” and then he brushed his hand in the area between her shoulder and breast below her collarbone (Investigation Report 2021:4).
 Taking this action in public was a signal to the victim that Cuomo felt he was so powerful that he could harass in public, and no one would question him.
 Cuomo used his multiple positions of power (economic, situational, professional, gender, and race) all of which led to his individual power, to give himself permission to touch someone inappropriately, in front of others.

 Some victims of sexual harassment by fearlessness harassers stated that they felt powerless to speak up because their harasser had sexually harassed others before without being sanctioned.
 A victim referred to as Executive Assistant #1 described her response to the Governor’s intimate hugs: